ColumbiaRoad/a-b-doer/README.md

 You can build all tests from a folder with command `abdo build-all path/to/test/folder`

+Take screenshots for every variant with command `abdo screenshot path/to/test/folder`.
+If path matches multiple tests/variants, screenshot will be taken from every variant + originals.
+Screenshots will be saved under the build folder of the test

 # Test structure

 Tests can be created to under any folder.
 All tests should at least have buildspec.json created in test's own folder or its parent's folder.